linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 ### Building OpenHouse project

-Before building the images, run `./gradlew clean build` from the root directory.
+Before building the images with Terraform, run `./gradlew clean build` from the root directory to configure the JAR files for image builds.
 This only works on Java8.

+## Helm releases

+The sandbox uses helm releases to pull the specific service's image from the ACR repository and then deploy it on AKS.
+This also requires a Kubernetes secret to authenticate with the MySQL database.

 ## Deployment